Meet Eva Cardenas

 Eva remembers completing the course the day before Halloween.
 When she told her husband she completed the course, with honors, he almost couldn’t believe it.
 He wasn’t the only one.
 “Once I got that certificate in the mail, I just couldn't believe it.
 All that hard work paid off, and it was just such a great feeling,” said Eva, who framed her Career Step certificate as a reminder she can do anything.

 Eva got the job the day after she applied.
-Three months after she graduated from Career Step’s program, in early 2015, she started working as a medical receptionist and administrator at Health Link Medical Center in California.
+Three months after she completed Career Step’s program, in early 2015, she started working as a medical receptionist and administrator at Health Link Medical Center in California.

 When Eva first applied to her current position at Health Link, it was only supposed to be temporary.
 She was meant to cover another employee’s maternity leave.
 That’s it.
 But when that other employee came back, the company realized they liked Eva’s work ethic and abilities so much they didn’t want to let her go.
 The other employee received a new position, and Eva kept the job of medical receptionist/administrator.
 Eva didn’t just prove herself irreplaceable—she earned the trust and respect of her manager and company and was rewarded for it.
 “Eva is very detail-oriented, efficient, professional, and communicative,” says Alejandra Romanillo, Eva’s manager.
 “As a new employee, Eva was eager to learn and took a lot of initiative in wanting to learn more.”
 Just a year after starting the position, in January 2016, Eva was promoted to medical coordinator, an important client-facing role in the company.
 She’s proud that she’s moved up in the company so quickly.